Mhal007/cube-master/README.md

 ## TODO
 #### Priority level 1
 - +x/-x to average (green/red)
+- PropTypes all the way
+- fix: rerandomize alg after diabling it in the options
-- block space scrolling
+- fix: space should rerandomize when no algs selected
+- organize imports + absolute paths instead of relative
 - menu with buttons for: accept, +2, random new, delete
 - filtering algs by group
 - add router and paths
-- remove reducible moves from scrambles
 - save settings to local storage: grouping level, solution visiblity, algs selection
-- organize imports + absolute paths instead of relative
-- PropTypes all the way
-- fix: rerandomize alg after diabling it in the options
-- fix: space should rerandomize when no algs selected

 #### Priority level 2